-- The District's total revenues exceeded total expenses on the accrual basis of accounting by \$339,259 for the year, which increased total net position by less than one percent from the previous year.
-Governmental activities' net position increased by \$794,627 or 2.8% as a result of increases from property tax and replacement tax receipts and savings from other cost cutting initiatives while net position of business-type activities decreased by \$455,368 or 3.3 percent for the year. - The District's Equalized Assessed Valuation (EAV) decreased to \$1.142 billion in 2020 from \$1.144 billion in 2019.
-Despite the decrease, the tax levy dollars increased by \$264 thousand from the prior year primarily due to other changes in the tax levy ordinance factors.
+- The District's total revenues exceeded total expenses on the accrual basis of accounting by \$1,948,855 for the year, which increased total net position by 4.6 percent from the previous year.
+Governmental activities' net position increased by \$2,053,467 or 7.1 percent as a result of increases from property tax receipts and savings from other cost cutting initiatives, while net position of business-type activities decreased by \$104,612 or 0.8 percent for the year. - The District's Equalized Assessed Valuation (EAV) was not available from Cook County Clerk's office prior to publication of this report.